blue-rpc/docs/server/docs/procedures.md

 In the previous example a request with the query parameter of `id` will have its data transformed and placed into your uppercase `Id` struct field.

-You will then need to pass in your app instance alongside a query function A query function will look like this
+A query function will look like this

 ```go